 I also like that he didn’t wear goggles for the Jays celebration, preferring to let the champagne sting his eyes.
 For some reason, that seems far more zen to me.
 Why spray it around if you don’t want to feel it when it hits you.

 I think it will be more challenging for the Writers to make their Hall of Fame votes, on pitchers, in the future.
-The line always seemed to be 300 wins, something that we aren’t going to seeing in the future.
-200 wins will be a tough line to cross.
+The line always seemed to be 300 wins, something that we will not see in the future.
+Two hundred wins will be a tough line to cross.